Questions About Image Propcessing

 My answer was that it would be computationally expensive for a search engine to try to do that, so it might be a while before we see it.

 Back in May, Google Blogoscoped reported on an unofficial way of showing human faces in image searches.
 Is Google also reading text that is part of an image?
-Are they developing technology for mobile devices that can be used in image search?
+Are they developing technology for mobile devices that can be used in image processing?

 System and method for image processing

 A computer-implemented method of processing an image for display on a mobile communication device includes extracting a portion of a vision based on an image map.
 The image map relates to the part of the image.